 - Final audit: After grades post, the Graduate School completes the official degree audit and confers eligible degrees.

-2. Register to Walk
+2. Register to Attend Commencement and Walk in Graduation

 O.D., M.D. and D.M.D.
 Graduates